-The text which contains the name of the module, agent or service.
+The text that contains the name of the module, agent or service.
 They are also linked to the corresponding section.

 Text that contains the name of the agent, the name of the agent and module or the name of the service.
 All of them contain a link to the corresponding operation view.

-The value if the element when in 'critical' status.
+The value of the element when in “critical” status.
 The following three columns (Warning weight, Weight Unknown and Weight OK) correspond to warning, unknown and normal.

 The value of the element.
 It can adopt the following modes: